-Dead Man Walking author Sister Helen Prejean called it, “a dangerous book.”
+Dead Man Walking author Sister Helen Prejean called Last Words of the Executed, “a dangerous book.”
 Last Words of the Executed received rave reviews in The Economist, Harper’s Magazine, and The New York Review of Books, among many other outlets.
 The New Yorker called it, “…A harrowing portrait of our justice system.”

 Praise for Elder’s 2011 book The Film That Changed My Life came from the Chicago Tribune’s Michael Phillips, who called the book, “A great and provocative read…it’s addictive.”
 Film critic Leonard Maltin also said, “You’ll have a hard time putting this book down.”

-Elder’s work has appeared in The New York Times, MSNBC.com, The Los Angeles Times, The Boston Globe, Salon.com, The Oregonian and many other publications.
+Elder’s work has appeared in The New York Times, The Paris Review, MSNBC.com, The Los Angeles Times, The Boston Globe, Salon.com, The Oregonian and many other publications.
 For more than a decade, he served as a staff writer at the Chicago Tribune and from 2010 to 2012, he worked as a regional editor for the AOL Huffington Post Media Group’s hyperlocal news initiative, Patch.com.
 In 2012, Elder served as the founding managing editor of DNAinfo Chicago before joining the Chicago Sun-Times in 2013.

-Elder is also the founder of Odd Hours Media produced the user-generated sites ItWasOverWhen.com: Tales of Romantic Dead Ends and ItWasLoveWhen.com: Tales from the Beginning of Love.
+His company Odd Hours Media produced the user-generated sites ItWasOverWhen.com: Tales of Romantic Dead Ends and ItWasLoveWhen.com: Tales from the Beginning of Love.
 Both sites went viral very quickly, attracting more than 1 million hits within a few months.
 In late 2009, Sourcebooks signed the sites to a two-book deal.

-Elder is also the editor of “John Woo: Interviews,” the first authoritative chronicle of the filmmaker’s life, legacy and career.
+Elder is also the editor of John Woo: Interviews, the first authoritative chronicle of the filmmaker’s life, legacy and career.
 He has also contributed to books on poker, comic books and film design.
-A former member of the Chicago Film Critics Association, Elder has taught film classes at Facets Film School.
+A former member of the Chicago Film Critics Association and film reviewer for the Chicago Tribune, Elder has taught film classes at Facets Film School.

 A Montana native and graduate of the University of Oregon, Elder lives and writes in Chicagoland.